darktjm/gamesup/README.md

 and, as with other such games, an appropriate desktop file is placed in `/usr/local/share/applications`.
 I use `dos-gameprep` for the Windows installers to extract the icon, and then delete everything but the game data (DATA/*.DAT), icon and manuals.
-The only game for which I retain the DOSBox version is Beyond Zork, since zoom doesn't support this game.
+The only game I don't run in zooom is Beyond Zork, since zoom doesn't support this game.
+Instead, I use scummvm.
+Technically, I could run all the others in scummvm as well, but I have not yet made that move.

 wine
 ====